-- Landlord responsibilities: Buyers end up having to collect rent, putting together a lease, collecting a security deposit and even evicting a tenant if necessary – all part of being a landlord.
+- There are added landlord responsibilities.
+Buyers end up collecting rent, putting together a lease, collecting a security deposit and even evicting a tenant if necessary – all part of being a landlord.
 Buyers may never have wanted these responsibilities originally.

-- Delayed move-in schedules: Buyers can't move in upon closing when a rent-back agreement is in full force.
-They delay becoming new owners by weeks or even months.
+- You may have delayed move-in schedules.
+Buyers can’t move in upon closing when a rent-back agreement is in place.
+If you’re the buyer, you may have to wait weeks or even months to move in.

-- Possible eviction of tenants: Renters don't always move out when they should or pay rent when it's due.
+- There is a possibility that tenants can get evicted.
+Renters don’t always move out when they should or pay rent when it’s due.
 That could become a problem with a seller as well.
-Evicting the seller can become a complicated, time-consuming process, especially if an eviction moratorium occurs.
-(This prevents landlords from removing renters from their homes for not paying rent.)
+Evicting the seller can become a complicated, time-consuming process, especially if an eviction moratorium occurs, preventing landlords from removing renters from their homes for not paying rent.

 The Bottom Line: A Rent-Back Agreement May Benefit Both Parties In A Home Sale

 You should consider your own personal and financial situation before deciding if a rent-back agreement is right for you.
 To put a rent-back agreement in place, talk to an attorney and your lender.
 Both parties can then sign the agreement, which should include the monthly rental rate, security deposit, length of the agreement, utility and home maintenance responsibilities, and insurance coverage.